duongphuhiep/learn-dgraph-go/README.md

 * IMO we have to learn DQL
   * GraphQL support is just a plus, but not enough for me.
     * We can conveniently plug the Frontend application directly to the Dgraph database without passing through the Server application layer.
-    * However, this kind of applications are limited, We aim for more complex enterprise grade applications so, A application server is a requirement to execute Business Logic.
+    * However, this kind of applications are limited, I aim for more complex enterprise grade applications so, A application server is a requirement to execute Business Logic.
   * The SDK client connect to Dgraph via gRPC and use the DQL.
-We can also connect to Dgraph via HTTP and use the GraphQL but it is less efficient than the first options:
+We can also connect to Dgraph via HTTP and use the GraphQL, but it is less efficient than the first option:
     * gRPC is better than HTTP (for speed and memory)
     * DQL is more powerful than GraphQL
     * We can use the SDK (so DQL) to create new ACID Transaction